- Try LibBF online.

 logical operations (assuming two complement binary representation)

-- Easy to embed (a few C files need to be copied).
+- Easy to embed (a few C files need to be copied, the memory

 - MIT license.